 When you travel to Hanoi, Uncle Ho’s stilt house is one of the tourist destinations in Hanoi that you should not fail to visit.

-Uncle Ho’s stilt house is also where to receive to many politicians, leaders of many countries in the world and millions of compatriots across the country, overseas Vietnamese or foreigners visiting Hanoi anually.
+Uncle Ho’s stilt house is also were to receive to many politicians, leaders of many countries in the world, and millions of compatriots across the country, overseas Vietnamese, or foreigners visiting Hanoi annually.

 Ticket prices for sightseeing

 Vietnamese tourists will not have to buy entrance tickets.

 - Costume: The dress must be polite and serious, do not wear clothes too short or reflective nature when visiting the complex including the stilt house.
 The guard may not allow you to enter the area if you violate this.